-- (a) 2022 includes \$3 million of stock-based compensation expenses associated with the 2022 restructuring. - (b) Includes \$1 million of inventory impairments for during 2022, included in Cost of vacation ownership interests on the Consolidated Statements of Income. - (c) Amortization of acquisition-related intangible assets is excluded from Adjusted net income and Adjusted EBITDA. - (d) Represents the tax effects on the adjustments.
+- (c) Includes \$1 million of inventory impairments for the twelve months ended December 31, 2023 and 2022, included in Cost of vacation ownership interests on the Consolidated Statements of Income. - Represents the tax effects on the adjustments.
 We determine the tax effects of the non-GAAP adjustments based on the nature of the underlying adjustment and the relevant tax jurisdictions.
-The tax effect of the non-GAAP adjustments was calculated based on an evaluation of the statutory tax treatment and the applicable statutory tax rate in the relevant jurisdictions. - (e) All stock-based compensation is excluded from Adjusted EBITDA.
+The tax effect of the non-GAAP adjustments was calculated based on an evaluation of the statutory tax treatment and the applicable statutory tax rate in the relevant jurisdictions. (d) - (e) All stock-based compensation is excluded from Adjusted EBITDA. - Debt modifications are excluded from Adjusted net income, while included for Adjusted EBITDA.
+Includes the elimination of transactions between segments. (f) - (g)